Trade guide

 Frequently Asked Questions

-What are fire alarm engineer jobs UK?▼
+What do fire alarm engineer jobs involve?▼

 Fire alarm engineer jobs involve installing, servicing, testing, fault-finding and sometimes commissioning fire detection and alarm systems in commercial, residential and public buildings.
 The work is compliance-led, so paperwork and attention to detail matter.